clojurists-together/clojuriststogether.org/content/news/2020/october-2020-monthly-update.md

 ### **October 16-31**

-This iteration included extensive work on the API docs and Datomic compatibilit, as well as progress on the tuple support.
+This iteration included extensive work on the API docs and Datomic compatibility, as well as progress on the tuple support.

 ### API and Datomic Compatibility